tcltk/tcl/doc/markdown/msgcat.md

 # Description

-The \fBmsgcat\fR package provides a set of functions that can be used to manage multi-lingual user interfaces.
+The **msgcat** package provides a set of functions that can be used to manage multi-lingual user interfaces.
 Text strings are defined in a "message catalog" which is independent from the application, and which can be edited or localized without modifying the application source code.
 New languages or locales may be provided by adding a new file to the message catalog.

 **msgcat** distinguishes packages by its namespace.
-Each package has its own message catalog and configuration settings in \fBmsgcat\fR.
+Each package has its own message catalog and configuration settings in **msgcat**.

-A \fIlocale\fR is a specification string describing a user language like \fBde_ch\fR for Swiss German.
-In \fBmsgcat\fR, there is a global locale initialized by the system locale of the current system.
+A *locale* is a specification string describing a user language like **de_ch** for Swiss German.
+In **msgcat**, there is a global locale initialized by the system locale of the current system.
 Each package may decide to use the global locale or to use a package specific locale.

 The global locale may be changed on demand, for example by a user initiated language change or within a multi user application like a web server.